How do I decide if an MFA is right for me?

 I really need to practice reading my work in front of an audience.
 Will there be opportunities to read my work publicly during the residencies?

 Yes!
-There are informal, student-run readings—one can’t ask for a more receptive and supportive audience—and the program offers a class on reading in public every-other residency.
+There are informal, student-run readings at each residency—one can’t ask for a more receptive and supportive audience—and the program offers a class on reading in public every-other residency.

 I wasn’t an English major.
 Does the program provide assistance when it comes to learning how to write critically?

-Many of our students weren’t English majors—and many who were find their critical writing skills are a bit rusty by the time they get their MFA.
+Many of our students weren’t English majors—and many who were find their critical writing skills are a bit rusty by the time they enroll in the MFA Program.
 With that in mind, first-semester students are required to take a class in critical writing during their first residency, and faculty mentors are ready to guide them through the process once the semester begins.
-Our Student & Faculty Handbook also has a section devoted to an in-depth explication of how to write a craft analyses; it also provides examples.
+Our Student & Faculty Handbook has a section devoted to an in-depth explication of how to write a craft analyses; it also provides examples.